 Automatic annual subscription

 You can have PayPal remit your subscription every year automatically (it’s a bit cheaper for you and much simpler for us).
+You can pay with PayPal or credit card by clicking the same button.

 Thank you for paying online, it saves us a lot of administrative effort.